eag1ex/ics-calendar/README.md

 #### About
-**ics-calendar-server** is a Node.js back-end stack application used to produce `ics/iCal` files for Calendars like: `MS-Outlook, or Mail for Mac.` It works by GET request with specific types `[sickness, vacation]` followed by `userId`, example `http://localhost:5000/calendar/vacation/644` (http://localhost:5000/calendar/type/userId)
+- **ics-calendar-server** is a Node.js back-end stack application used to produce `ics/iCal` files for Calendars like: `MS-Outlook, or Mail for Mac.` It works by GET request with specific types `[sickness, vacation]` followed by `userId`, example `http://localhost:5000/calendar/vacation/644` (http://localhost:5000/calendar/type/userId)

-	- Application provides mocked database: `xdb` with access TWO collections `members.db` and `absences.db` from `.json`
+	* Application provides mocked database: `xdb` with access TWO collections `members.db` and `absences.db` from `.json`
-	- It is scructured with 3 independand micro services: `server => ics <= xdb`, and middleware :`StatusHandler`
+	* It is scructured with 3 independent micro services: `server => ics <= xdb`, and middleware :`StatusHandler`
-	- Build in ES6 with good functional programming.
+	* Build in ES6 with good functional programming.
-	- Linted code, well scaled with comments, and debug features
+	* Linted code, well scaled with comments, and debug features
-	- Bonus implemented istanbul/nyc coverage
+	* Bonus implemented istanbul/nyc coverage
-	- Inclused tests with Mocha/Chai
+	* Included tests with Mocha/Chai
-	- Included error/response codes
+	* Included error/response codes

 #### Why use it